ev3dev-lang-java/openjdk-ev3-test/README.md

 1. **Jenkinsfile**

 Just add pipeline from this repo to Jenkins.
-Tests are configured in the Jenkinsfile at the top in the `jdkMap` associative array.
+Tests are configured in the Jenkinsfile at the top in the `jdkJobs` list.

 For each test a separate stage will be generated.